 Having recently discussed the necessity—indeed, the inescapability—of interpretation, it’s time to examine it more closely.
 What is interpretation, and how does it work?

-Stated plainly, interpreting is deciding what we make of something—it is reading or seeing something as something.
-Interpretation applies not only to texts but to situations, and its scholarly study (the field of hermeneutics, which is the theory and practice of interpretation) includes the branches of legal, biblical, and philosophical hermeneutics—the interpretation of existence.
+Stated plainly, interpreting is deciding “what we make” of something—it is reading or seeing something as something.
+Interpretation applies not only to texts but to situations, and its scholarly study (the field of hermeneutics, which is the theory and practice of interpretation) includes the branches of legal, biblical, and philosophical hermeneutics—the latter being the interpretation of existence.

 As I noted in my last post, interpretation is important because it allows us to gain meaningful connection to ourselves and to others, and to evaluate how (and how authentically) they connect with us.
 When we consider biblical interpretation, however, we often think of it as understanding the Bible’s meaning—getting at its t/Truth in terms of ideas.

 But this is only part of the picture.